 - Health Savings Account (HSA).
 These are individual portable, tax-free, interest-bearing accounts through which individuals with high-deductible health insurance can save for medical expenses.
 The purpose of an HSA is to pay what basic coverage would ordinarily pay.
 Within limits, HSA contributions made by employers are excludable from income tax and Social Security wages, or contributions may be funded through a salary reduction agreement.
-The 2023 annual deductible contribution limits to an HSA are \$3,850 for an individual and \$7,750 for a family.
+The 2024 annual deductible contribution limits to an HSA are \$4,150 for an individual and \$8,300 for a family.
 The limits apply to combined employer and employee contributions.
 Earnings on amounts in an HSA are not taxable, and HSA distributions used to pay for medical expenses are not taxable.
 Distributions from HSAs which are not used for qualified medical expenses are subject to an additional tax of 20% on the amount includible in gross income. - Flexible Spending Account (FSA).
 An FSA may be established with or without any other cafeteria plan options.
 It allows an employee to pre-fund medical and dental expenses in pre-tax dollars using a salary reduction election.
 If an FSA only covers medical expenses, it is commonly referred to as a health care FSA.
 These plans cannot reimburse for over-the-counter drugs except for insulin.
-Salary reductions for FSAs were limited to \$3,050 in 2023.
+Salary reductions for FSAs are limited to \$3,200 in 2024.

 Some employers provide a grace period for an FSA.
 If so, the grace period begins the day following the end of the plan year and lasts for two and a half months.
 It is designed to allow employees the opportunity to take full advantage of their non-taxable contributions when expenses fall short of what was originally projected.
-Under special COVID-relief legislation, employers could choose to extend grace periods and allow unlimited carryover options from 2020 to 2021 and from 2021 to 2022.
-This option expired in tax year 2022.